DweebsUnited/CodeMonkey/projects/README.md

     Water drop on voronoi diagram
     Uses spring forces to simulate the effect of a waterdrop

+SquareVulture
+    Agglomerative clustering
+    Originally used to clean up datasets for StrawLobster

 StrawLobster
     DTFE drawer for a delaunay triangulation